E. L. Mayo: Personal life

 He met his wife, Myra Margaret Buchanan Morton, after she won a prize in a poetry competition and he received honorable mention.
-They married on September 10, 1936, at the House of Hope Presbyterian Church in St. Paul, Minnesota.
+They married on September 10, 1936, at the House of Hope Presbyterian Church in Saint Paul, Minnesota.

 Mayo died in 1979 from congestive heart failure.
 He was survived by his wife, Myra, and children Mary Elizabeth, Alice Myra Breemer, John Harvey, and their grandchildren.